AliceO2Group/QualityControl/doc/Advanced.md

 Make sure that:
 - The name "QcTask" stays the same, as changing it might break the workflow specification for AliECS
-- The library is compiled with the same QC version as the one which is installed with the FLP suite.
+- The library is compiled with the same QC, O2, ROOT and GCC version as the ones which are installed with the FLP suite.
 Especially, the task and check interfaces have to be identical.
 - If there are checks applied to MonitorObjects, update the library path in the addCheck() functions as well.
 This will not be necessary when checks are configured inside config files.